Deploy Access Restricted Azure website from DevOps Pipelines

 Continue on error

-If this checkbox is not checked and the deployment fails, the pipeline won't execute additional steps.
+If this is not added and the deployment fails, no additional steps will be run.
 And speaking of additional steps, let's add the final step.
 You guessed it, removing the IP from the allow list.
-Add another Azure PowerShell task and include the following code:
+For Releases, add another Azure PowerShell task and include the following code:

 Remove-AzWebAppAccessRestrictionRule -ResourceGroupName "resource-group-name" -WebAppName "web-app-name" -Name "Azure DevOps" -TargetScmSite

-Again, remember to place the resource group and web app names.
+Again, remember to replace the resource group and web app names.
 This Cmdlet removes the allow rule that we just created.

 That's it.
 Running the pipeline will now fetch the current IP, add it as an allowed IP on Azure, deploy the website, and remove the IP from Azure.
 Full credit goes to ErikEJ for providing me with a solution to this problem.